OmarKhalil10/AWS-Cloud-Practitioner-Preparation/README.md

 **What marks the origin of cloud computing, and when did it occur?**
 _the development of mainframe computing in the 1950s_ Electronic computing begins here, and the idea of having multiple, dumb terminals started the idea of the cloud.

+# 2- Cloud Computing Concepts

 ## Why to choose Cloud Computing for work?
  - No need for physical servers on cabling.
  - No need for server room setup or maintenance.
  - No hardware replacement or procurements.